-7.3 Network settings
+7.5 Network

-The 'Network Settings' section within the VPVision backend contains an overview of all active network interfaces.
+The 'Network' section is available on the 'Settings' section within the VPVision backend.
+It provides an overview of all active network interfaces.

 You may alter the network settings of these interfaces when your site requires it.
 By default LAN 2 is configured to be used with the VProuter and is used to apply system updates.
 We do not recommend changing this interface.

-If your site does not use the VPRouter, or you need an additional network interface, the settings for this interface can be changed after enabling 'Advanced Settings' in the 'General Settings' section within the VPVision backend.
+If your site does not use the VPRouter, or you need an additional network interface, the settings for this interface can be changed.

-7.4 Mail server settings
+7.6 Mail Server